Long range voter models and dynamical fractional Brownian motion: Estimates on the Random Graph

-We can now handle the sum in the same way as the previous lemma.
+We can now handle the RHS in the same way as the previous lemma.
 For clarity we give the argument when $k=1$ and $S = [0,n]\times \{0\}$.
 Note that we only use the semi-group property and the bound (\ref{twopoint}), hence the same argument works for $S = \cup_{j=1}^k [0,x_j n]\times\{t_j\}$ with straightforward adjustments.

-To estimate (\ref{quartetsum}) we break the event that $(0,0)\sim(i,0)\sim (k,0)\sim (j,0)$ into cases and estimate each case similarly as done in Lemma \ref{momentbounds}.
+To estimate the above sum we break the event that $(0,0)\sim(i,0)\sim (k,0)\sim (j,0)$ into cases and estimate each case, similar to Lemma \ref{momentbounds}.
 There are 18 cases since there are $6$ ways to choose which pair of ancestral lines meet first, and then $3$ ways to choose which two ancestral lines coalesce next.
 Note that these cases are not disjoint, since more than two ancestral lines may merge at a given point.
-However, up to permuting the vertices, there are only 2 distinct types of sums corresponding to the two different ``shapes of coalescence" the ancestral lines can make.
-Figure 2 depicts the two possible shapes of coalescence.
+However, up to permuting the vertices, there are only 2 distinct types of sums corresponding to the two different ways the ancestral lines can coalescences .
+Figure 2 depicts the two possibilities.
 It suffices to estimate the contributions from those two types.

-The first type, depicted on the left in figure 2, is when the lines coalesce one at a time.
+The first type, depicted in (A) of figure 3, is when the lines coalesce one at a time.
 Without loss of generality we estimate this by the probability that the ancestral line of $(0,0)$ merges with the ancestral line of $(i,0)$ at $(a_1,t_1)$, then merges with the ancestral line of $(j,0)$ at $(a_2,t_2)$ (with $t_2\leq t_1$), and finally with that of $(k,0)$.
-We can upper bound this by
+We can upper bound this probability

 We want to sum over $0\leq i,j,k \leq n$.
 Summing first in $k$, and then repeatedly using the semi-group property and the estimate (\ref{twopoint}) we get